elpilasgsm/sfedu-ictis-ap-dsa/README.md

 Click at the latest 'green' workflow at the 'Actions' page.
 Scroll down to the 'Artifacts' group.
 In the 'Artifacts' group you will find 'execution-results' package (clickable).
 ![results](./imgs/results.png)
 Click it to retrieve the results.
-The zip file contains 3 csv files with execution time and the png file with the graph that you should include to the Lab report.
+The zip file contains CSV files with execution time and the png file with the graph that you should include to the Lab report.